fbaeuerlein/cpp-vscode-guide/doc/Extensions.md

 [Task Explorer](https://marketplace.visualstudio.com/items?itemName=spmeesseman.vscode-taskexplorer) provides a tree view to display all supported (also VS Code tasks and make targets) tasks.
 It's really helpful to manage and run your tasks just with a click.

+It also detects script files (e.g. bash scripts) and shows it within the task list.
+Using installation and setup scripts was never that easy!
+See the automatically detected test script in the workspace root.

 ![https://raw.githubusercontent.com/spmeesseman/vscode-taskexplorer/master/res/taskview1.png](https://raw.githubusercontent.com/spmeesseman/vscode-taskexplorer/master/res/taskview1.png)

 ---